zackw/readings.owlfolio.org/content/2013/security-analysis-prng-with-input.md

 Tags: theory, random number generation

-Coming up in this year’s [CCS](http://www.sigsac.org/ccs/CCS2013/) is a paper with the provocative subtitle“[`/dev/random` is not Robust](http://eprint.iacr.org/2013/338),” and thanks to widespread availability of online preprints, it’s already scored quite a bit of online attention, e.g. [at Bruce Schneier’s
+Coming up in this year’s [CCS](http://www.sigsac.org/ccs/CCS2013/) is a paper with the provocative subtitle “[`/dev/random` is not Robust](http://eprint.iacr.org/2013/338),” and thanks to widespread availability of online preprints, it’s already scored quite a bit of online attention, e.g. [at Bruce Schneier’s